emythiel/gw2-character-progression/README.md

 - Template Tabs show the amount of build (top) and equipment (bottom) tabs that character has unlocked, out of the max.

 Maps completion currently cannot be tracked via the API, and Story completion is a bit iffy (eg. might not track properly if you replay a story step), so you have to mark those off manually.
 - Click on relevant cell, and check off whatever you need to, then save.

-  Your changes will be reflected in the progress bars.
+You can use the `Refresh API` button to fetch from the API again.
+This will update bag, jade bot and template tab information, as well as add any new characters you may have created.

 ### *Everything is stored locally!*
 This uses the browsers local storage, so nothing is shared.
 It does mean that you'll lose all your stored information if you reset your browser or something.